nikitavoloboev/data/books/Books.md

 # Books
-You can see the books I am reading or plan to read soon [here](../working-on/reading-books.md) and track books I have read [here](https://www.goodreads.com/review/list/15768482?shelf=read) and below.
+You can see the books I am reading or plan to read soon [here](../working-on/reading-books.md) and I track books I have read [here](https://www.goodreads.com/review/list/15768482?shelf=read) and below.

 ## Books read
 I make notes on all the books I have read.
 Below are the books I have covered thus far sorted by the year I read (or started reading) the books in.
-If there is a review next to the book, that means I have read it.

 #### Key
 - 🌟 = My favourite books.